-We compute the bilateral portfolio weights w_t^{ij} of country i vis-a-vis country j for a given asset class at date t using bilateral CPIS data as: $w_t^{ij} = PX_t^{ij} / \sum{j \in CPIS} PX_t^{ij}$.
-The coverage of the CPIS data is not exhaustive, hence the sum of all the bilateral positions of country i for portfolio debt or equity covered by the CPIS does not correspond to the reported aggregated IIP for these assets.
-Accordingly, we construct a coverage rate for country i at date t as $\alpha_t^i = \sum{j \in CPIS} PX_t^{ij} / PX_t^i$, where PX_t^i is the reported aggregate (multilateral) international investment position for country i.21 We denote the aggregate flow in a given asset class by are bound to be of little use for our purposes as loan books and large parts of the banking books are not marked to market.
+21We chose not to compute bilateral financial matrices for bank loans.
+The locational banking statistics of the BIS, based on the concept of residency, give data on bilateral banking positions.
+These data however are bound to be of little use for our purposes as loan books and large parts of the banking books are not marked to market.
 The speed of write downs and the provisioning for bad loans have differed widely across countries and it is unclear how much of this is reflected in the BIS numbers of 2007-2008.
 Furthermore, there are large differences between consolidated statistics and locational statistics, suggesting that the concept of residency, compatible with balance of payment accounting is bound to be very different from the ultimate geographical distribution of gains and losses.
 Rather than attempt a heroic effort at reconciling loan data on a bilateral basis, we preferred not to do bilateral financial matrices for this asset category.

-$^{^{20}}$ We provide all our data sources for specific countries in the appendix.
+22We provide all our data sources for specific countries in the online appendix.
 When CPIS data are not available (as in the case of China) we use national data sources.